The banjo is the unsung hero of string-based music, often overshadowed by its bigger brother, the guitar.

 Buyer’s Guide – Key Considerations

-Resonator or Open Back
+Resonator vs Open Back

 Number of Strings

-Unlike the guitar, which in most cases always has six, banjos vary from four to six.
+Unlike the guitar – which in most cases has six strings – banjos vary from four to six.
 Many beginner models have just four, and to a great extent it’s advisable the beginner starts with one of these.

 The rim and the neck are the most important in terms of wood type.
 High-quality rims are made from multiple layers (or ‘plies’) of wood that produces a nice resonant sound.
 Cheaper models are often made from porous wood or, in the case of many rims, aluminum.